Cordycepsers/proposal_master/README.md

 -   **Google Cloud SDK (`gcloud`)**: Installed and authenticated.
 -   **Pulumi CLI**: Installed.
 -   **Docker**: Installed locally for building container images.
--   **A Docker/Container Registry**: Such as Google Container Registry (GCR) or Docker Hub, to store your built images.
+-   **A Docker/Container Registry**: Such as Google Container Registry (GCR) or Docker Hub, to store built images.
 -   **SSH Key**: An SSH public key located at `~/.ssh/id_rsa.pub`.

 ### 1. Infrastructure Deployment with Pulumi